 My scholarly work focuses on twenty-first-century opera performance practice as it relates to contemporary politics and social justice activism.
 The opera performance canon is filled with outdated and deeply problematic political ideas that increasingly clash with modern sensibilities when performed uncritically.
 I argue that production and performance are vital elements of opera, and that contemporary opera practitioners not only interpret but create operatic works when they put them onstage.

-My forthcoming monograph, Rape at the Opera: Staging Sexual Violence (University of Michigan Press), will be the first extended work to consider contemporary operatic production through an explicitly political lens.
+My forthcoming monograph, Rape at the Opera: Staging Sexual Violence, is the first extended work to consider contemporary operatic production through an explicitly political lens.
 Rather than dismiss the political problems of canonic operas as being merely residues of the past, I explore the cultural work these operas do when we perform them today and model a way of evaluating problematic representations in light of contemporary feminist ethics.

 Forthcoming: "Interpreting Verdi's Operas Today," in Verdi in Context, ed.
 Roberta Montemorra Marvin, Cambridge University Press.

 Conference Participation and

 “Staging Sexual Violence: Rape Culture and the Opera Canon.”
 Friday Forum of York University’s Graduate Music Student Association, Toronto, 2023.

 “Re-envisioning Opera Studies: Musicology, Dramaturgy, and Activism.”
 With Rena Roussin.
 Speaker Series, Brock University, 4 February 2022.

 Music Graduate Students’ Society Symposium, McGill University, 23–25 March 2018.